2012 UEFA Champions League final: Summary

-British Prime Minister David Cameron and German Chancellor Angela Merkel watching the penalty shoot-out with US President Barack Obama, French President François Hollande, European Union President José Manuel Barroso and others during the G8 summit.
+British Prime Minister David Cameron and German Chancellor Angela Merkel watching the penalty shoot-out with US President Barack Obama, French President François Hollande, European Commission President José Manuel Barroso and others during the G8 summit.

 Bayern had control for most of the match, with former Chelsea winger Robben having the best chance, which Čech deflected onto the frame of the goal with his legs.
 Chelsea, however, also had chances, with Salomon Kalou nearly finishing at the near post.
 Bayern kept pushing Chelsea to the limit but missed sitters from Mario Gómez, who sent his shot over the bar; and Robben, who was blocked at the last second by Gary Cahill.
 Bayern took the lead in the 83rd minute, when Toni Kroos crossed in to Müller, who headed the ball down into the ground, causing it to bounce over Čech and in off the crossbar.
 Bayern took Müller off and replaced him with Daniel Van Buyten in an attempt to strengthen the defence.
 However, on 88 minutes, Chelsea won their first corner kick of the match, and when Juan Mata swung it in, Drogba got to it first and powered a header past Manuel Neuer at the near post for the equaliser.
 Chelsea won a free kick just outside the area in the 93rd minute, but Drogba smashed it over.

 The game went to extra time, and Bayern had the first good chance of the extra 30 minutes when Ivica Olić inside the box passed to Gómez, but his shot was wide.
 Later, Drogba fouled Franck Ribéry in the penalty area, injuring him and earning Bayern a penalty; Robben took it, but his shot was saved by Čech.
 In the second half of extra time, Olić attempted to set up Van Buyten instead of taking a shot and the ball rolled wide of Čech's far post.

 Chelsea received the trophy from UEFA President Michel Platini.